 - Automate on-demand meter status and reads to support customer inquiries

 - Provide seamless integration to view daily usage data from MDM

 - Enhanced customer service with access to usage data and remote connect/disconnect

-- Communication Network: Advanced communication networks which support two-way communication enable information from smart meters to utility companies and vice-versa.
-Networks such as Broadband over PowerLine (BPL), Power Line Communications, Fiber Optic Communication, Fixed Radio Frequency, or public networks (e.g., landline, cellular, paging) are primary mediums for such purposes.
+- Secondly, Communication Network: Advanced communication networks which support two-way communication enable information from smart meters to utility companies and vice-versa.
+However, networks such as Broadband over PowerLine (BPL), Power Line Communications, Fiber Optic Communication, Fixed Radio Frequency, or public networks (e.g., landline, cellular, paging) are primary mediums for such purposes.

 - Meter Data Acquisition System– Software applications on the Control Center hardware and the DCUs (Data Concentrator Units) used to acquire data from meters via the communication network and send it to the MDMS

-- Meter Data Management System (MDMS): Host system which receives, stores, and analyzes the metering information.
+- Finally, Meter Data Management System (MDMS): Host system which receives, stores, and analyzes the metering information.

 Examples of communication technologies: